 Bottom Line

-By crafting scripts based on the typical cold call structure, sales teams increase their chances of turning cold prospects into warm leads and closing more deals.
 For best results, sales reps should personalize scripts based on the specific needs of each caller and periodically review their outlines to refine their pitch.
 Incorporate the tactics outlined in this article to cut down on hang-ups and secure more interested leads.